-Couldn’t find heartbeat on doppler at 12 weeks
+Couldn’t find heartbeat on fetal doppler at 12 weeks

-You might’ve heard about mothers who find the heartbeat on a baby doppler as early as 10 weeks.
+You might’ve heard about mothers who find the heartbeat on a fetal doppler as early as 10 weeks.

 This is probably luck; or it’s even more likely they heard their own heartbeat rather than the baby’s.